QCPOLstakepool/cardano-tip-bot/README.md

 ## How it works

-Each Twitter user gets assigned its own, unique deposit address.
+Each Twitter user or Discord user gets assigned its own, unique deposit address.
 The user sends $ada & supported assets to its deposit address to funds its balance.
 CardanoTipBot will move these funds to a central wallet and update the user's balance in the internal database.
 The user can now tip other users.
 The user can also withdraw its $ada & assets at any time.

 ![HowItWorks.drawio.svg](HowItWorks.drawio.svg)

+It is not possible to link your Twitter and Discord account at the moment, but it may be possible in the future.

 ## How to use
-### Direct messages
+### Direct/Private messages
-You can send a direct message to [@CardanoTipBot](https://twitter.com/CardanoTipBot) to create and view information about your wallet:
+On Twitter, you can send a direct message to [@CardanoTipBot](https://twitter.com/CardanoTipBot) to create and view information about your wallet:

+On Discord, you can send a private message to <b>Cardano Tip Bot#7235</b> to create and view information about your wallet:

+<b>WARNING : Make sure the Discord username is <b>Cardano Tip Bot#7235</b>.
+If the identifier after Cardano Tip Bot is not #7235, it might be a SCAM.</b>

 1. `!info` will return the following message: